georgeeks/Foursquare-Capstone-Project-Notebook/WEEKS 4-5 - Final Project/.ipynb_checkpoints/Report - Final Project-checkpoint.md

 The project goes through the process of identifying the business problem, specifying the data required, extracting and preparing the data, performing machine learning by clustering and provides accurate recommendations to the investors regarding the best locations for a new pharmacies chain.
-The most populated and most commercial interesting areas are in the center of the city, providing a grate economical oportunity.
+The most populated and most commercial interesting areas are in the center of the city, providing a great economical oportunity.